 By Kevin Jones, North Carolina Board Certified Workers Compensation Specialist

 If you or a loved one has been injured on the job site or workplace injury in North Carolina, you may be covered under the the North Carolina Workers’ Compensation Act.
-Lawyers in Jacksonville NC may refer to your case as a “Work Comp claim.”
+A Workers Compensation Lawyer Jacksonville NC may refer to your personal injury case as a “Work Comp claim.”

 The NC Workman Compensation laws are intended to provide compensation to injured workers for things like: